Toloka/docs/en/template-builder/quickstart.md

 ### Adding shortcuts {#add-hotkeys}

-To help annotators complete your tasks faster, add shortcuts to the interface.
+To help Tolokers complete your tasks faster, add shortcuts to the interface.

 Learn more about shortcuts in [Configure keyboard shortcuts](best-practices/hotkeys.md).